Diebbo/assignment-3-computational-geometry/report/chapters/quickhull.typ

 === Benchmarks

-In our benchmarks, we expect the QuickHull algorithm to perform efficiently on average, with a time complexity of $O(n log n)$ for random distributions of points.
+In our benchmarks, we expect the QuickHull algorithm to perform efficiently on average, it's conjectured that on average the algorithms runs in $O(n log n)$ time when the input precision is restricted to $O(log n)$ (#link("https://dpd.cs.princeton.edu/Papers/BarberDobkinHuhdanpaa.pdf")[see quickhull-average]).

 However, for some testcases such as a parabola distribution, we might observe performance degradation towards the worst-case scenario of $O(n^2)$.

-// TODO: why is nlog n as average ?

 The results of our benchmarks shown in the diagram below respects our expectations, with QuickHull performing well on circular and square distributions, while showing increased computation time on the parabola distribution as the number of points increases.